jmusone/lang_practice_tracker/README.md

 ## Running Locally
 1. Download the repository.
-2. Use `./gradlew bootRun` to start the application.
+2. Use `./gradlew bootRun --args='--spring.profiles.active=dev` to start the application.

 ## Usage
 ### Creating